ceramicnetwork/docs/docs/clients/javascript/core.md

 **Setup complexity**: You will need to configure an [IPFS](../../learn/glossary.md#ipfs) node which supports the [*dag-jose*](../../learn/glossary.md#dagjose) data format and ensure connectivity to the rest of the Ceramic network.
 See [installation](#installation) below for instructions on how to do this.

-**Swap for JS HTTP Client at any time**: The JS Core Client and the [JS HTTP Client](./http.md) implement the same JavaScript *CeramicApi*, so swapping between clients is seamless and doesn't require changing your application logic; it only requires changing your setup.
+**Swap for JS HTTP Client at any time**: The JS Core Client and the [JS HTTP Client](./http.md) implement the same [CeramicApi](https://developers.ceramic.network/reference/typescript/interfaces/_ceramicnetwork_common.ceramicapi-1.html){:target="_blank"} TypeScript interface, so swapping between clients is seamless and doesn't require changing your application logic; it only requires changing your setup.

 ## **Installation**
 Installing the JS Core Client requires a console, [Node.js](https://nodejs.org/en/){:target="_blank"} v14, and [npm](https://www.npmjs.com/get-npm){:target="_blank"} v6.
 Make sure to have these installed on your machine.